TajaKuzman/Achademio/README.md

 ![](figures/bullet-point-example.png)

-Check your text for any errors:
+Check your text for errors:
 ![](figures/correct-text-example.png)

 ## Use

 1. Clone this repository.
 2. Install streamlit: `pip install streamlit install pip-run --user` and streamlit-chat: `pip install streamlit_chat`
 3. Create an OpenAI account to get a API key (see https://elephas.app/blog/how-to-create-openai-api-keys-cl5c4f21d281431po7k8fgyol0).
-Save the API key in line 5 of `achademio.py` or in a separate file (make sure that you do not share it with anyone).
+Save the API key in line 5 of `achademio.py` or in a separate file, named `API_key` (make sure that you do not share it with anyone).
 The model is based on the GPT-3.5 model which will cost you $0.0015/1K tokens for input and $0.002/1K tokens.
 You can track your expenses in the `Manage account` menu item under `Personal` at https://platform.openai.com/.
 New users get $18 for free, so the service won't cost you anything at the start.
 4. Run the streamlit python script in your command line with the following command: `python -m streamlit run achademio.py`
 5. A website will open in your browser where you can use the chatbot to improve your academic texts.